MercersKitchen/CP/README.md

    - <a href="https://github.com/MercersKitchen/Webpages-Sites/tree/master/Self%20Study">Building Websites from Scratch</a>
    - <a href="https://github.com/computer-pathways/Python">Python Resources</a>
 4. 3D Printed Autonomous Vehicle, <a href="https://github.com/QEHS-SpecialProjects/3D-Printed-Autonomous-Vehicle">Progressions and Resources</a>
+   - <a href="https://github.com/Dev-Outreach/RPi-Arduino-Camera">Learning about RPi, Arduino, and Camera</a>
    - <a href="https://github.com/QEHS-SpecialProjects/Autonomous-Vehicle">Mr. Mercer's Notes and Progressions</a>

 Semester Planning: "Project is exactly what you want to do"
 - Title: Maximum 12 Words